ExitValue.ai

 Vertical SaaS Leaders + Mission-Critical: 10-20x Revenue

-For private companies in this range, recent comps include: ServiceTitan's pre-IPO rounds at ~12x ARR; Procore's public market at 8-10x revenue; Klaviyo's acquisition of Recharge by Drata-style adjacencies in the 12-15x range.
+For private companies in this range, recent comps include: ServiceTitan's pre-IPO rounds at ~an ARR multiple; Procore's public market at a revenue-multiple range; Klaviyo's acquisition of Recharge by Drata-style adjacencies in the 12-15x range.

 What Drives the Multiple Within Your Band